- Parent Collection: David Rockefeller Center for Latin American Studies

 The Other Latinos addresses an important topic: the presence in the United States of Latin American and Caribbean immigrants from countries other than Mexico, Cuba, and Puerto Rico.
 Focusing on the Andes, Central America, and Brazil, the book brings together essays by a number of accomplished scholars, hoping that this introductory work will inspire others to construct a more complete understanding of the realities of Latin American migration into the United States.

 Is Venezuela’s Bolivarian revolution under Hugo Chávez truly revolutionary?
-Some see the president as the shining knight of twenty-first-century socialism, while others see him as an avenging Stalinist strongman.
-Despite passion on both sides, the Chávez government does not fall easily into a seamless fable of emancipatory or authoritarian history.
-A range of distinguished authors consider the nature of social change in contemporary Venezuela and explore a number of themes that help elucidate the sources of the nation’s political polarization.
+Some see the president as a shining knight of socialism, while others see him as an avenging Stalinist strongman.
+But the Chávez government does not fall easily into a seamless fable of emancipatory or authoritarian history, as these distinguished essays make clear.

 From 1865–1866, William James accompanied the director of the recently established Museum of Comparative Zoology on a research expedition to Brazil.
 This volume is a critical, bilingual (English–Portuguese) edition of his diaries and letters and also includes reproductions of his drawings.
 This original material belongs to the Houghton Archives at Harvard University and is of great interest to both William James scholars and Brazilian studies experts.